artemdudkin/before-build-webpack/README.md

     plugins: [
       new WebpackBeforeBuildPlugin(function(stats, callback) {
         // Do whatever you want...
-        callback(); //don't call it if you do want to stop compilation }),
+        callback(); // don't call it if you do want to stop compilation
+                    // (some events does no have it ('done' for instance)
+                    // and calling callback() does nothing and can be ommited) }),
     ]
   },